chrismacp/chrismacp.github.io/_posts/2017-05-19-learn-to-make-music-with-javascript.md

 and it caught my attention straight away.
 I'm fairly versed in JavaScript and knew of the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) but have never checked it out properly.

-I have also been recently interested in learning about analogue synthesis from scratch to get a better understanding of what I'm doing on my hardware or software music tools, so this course seemed to fit the bill without me needing to learn a new language or use more complicated tools.
+I have also recently been interested in learning about building analogue synthesis from scratch to get a better understanding of what I'm doing on my hardware or software music tools, so this course seemed to fit the bill without me needing to learn a new language or use more complicated tools.
 It's JavaScript after all!